danielcostache/burgers-equation/README.md

 <h3>
     Results
 </h3>
-Results for each of the tests can be found in the *images* folder.
+Results for each of the tests can be found in the <em>images</em> folder.